New York Black Yankees

 The New York Black Yankees were a professional Negro league baseball team based in New York City; Paterson, New Jersey; and Rochester, New York.
 Beginning as the independent Harlem Stars, the team was renamed the New York Black Yankees in 1932 and joined the Negro National League in 1936, and remained in the league through 1948.

-The Black Yankees played at Paterson, New Jersey' s Hinchliffe Stadium from 1933 to 1938.
-They had no primary home ballpark in 1939 and 1940.
+The Black Yankees played at Paterson, New Jersey's Hinchliffe Stadium from 1933 to 1935 and from 1937 to 1938.
+They had no primary home ballpark in 1939.
 From 1940 to 1947, they primarily played home games at Yankee Stadium.
 In 1948, they played the majority of their home games at Red Wing Stadium in Rochester.

 Founding

 The team was founded in Harlem as the Harlem Stars in 1931 by financier James "Soldier Boy" Semler and dancer Bill "Bojangles" Robinson.
 By 1932, the club was renamed the New York Black Yankees.

 The team's left fielder Fats Jenkins was chosen by fans to play in the East team for the first East-West All-Star Game in 1933.
 A succession of other players were sent to the big game in 1937–1942, 1947 and 1948.